britecharts/britecharts/CODESTYLEGUIDE.md

 **[⬆ back to top](#table-of-contents)**

 ## Append Indentation
 It is a [usual pattern](https://bost.ocks.org/mike/d3/workshop/#35) in the D3.js world to apply a slightly different indentation to operations that change the selection, like the 'apply' method of a selection.
-We will apply two spaces instead of four:
+When the selection changes, we indent with two spaces instead of four:

 ```
 // good